-The accounting policies used in preparing the financial statements are unchanged from the previous year, except the change in valuation basis for heritage assets.
+The accounting policies used in preparing the financial statements are unchanged from the previous year.

 Our work included a review of the adequacy of disclosures in the financial statements and consideration of the appropriateness of the accounting policies and estimation techniques adopted by the charity.
 We found the disclosed accounting policies, significant accounting estimates and the overall disclosure and presentation to be appropriate for the charity.